AI & ML

 MetricTargetWhy it mattersDefault mitigation

-Policy violations0 critical/monthCompliance and brand riskDisable risky tools; tighten permissions; add filters
+Policy violationsZero for critical classesCompliance and brand damage compound fastDisable risky tools; narrow permissions; add filters and verifiers

-As agents gain privileges, audit trails and least-privilege controls become non-negotiable.
+As agents gain privileges, least-privilege access and audit trails become non-negotiable.

-2. Days 6–12: Build the workflow graph (intake→retrieve→plan→execute→verify), with typed tool interfaces and schema validation.
+2. Days 6–12: Implement the workflow graph (intake→retrieve→plan→execute→verify) with typed tools and schema validation.

-4. Days 19–24: Add budget manager, fallbacks, and an operator cockpit (cost, latency, success, escalation).
+4. Days 19–24: Add a budget manager, fallbacks, and an operator cockpit (cost, latency, success, escalation).

-5. Days 25–30: Launch in shadow mode, then graduate to 1–5% live traffic with step-up approval; expand only after SLOs hold for 7 days.
+5. Days 25–30: Run shadow mode, then release a small traffic slice with approvals for risky actions; expand only after SLOs hold.

 # Example: enforce typed tool calls (Python-ish pseudo)